vdellamea/jamulus-server-remote/README.md

 <img src="screenshots/screenshot1.png" width="340" /> <img src="screenshots/screenshot2.png" width="340" />

-At each first access, the interface expects Jamulus to have *recording disabled*.
+At each first access, the interface expects Jamulus to have *recording disabled* (there is no obvious way to determine its status from code).
 Thus the "toggle on/off" button is off, and the "Start new" is disabled.
 This also means that just one admin at a time must access the interface, to avoid mishaps.
 Then, the toggle button activate/disactivate recording, the Start new button start a new recording.

 <img src="screenshots/screenshot3.png" width="340" /> <img src="screenshots/screenshot4.png" width="340" />

 At the end of each execution, buttons trigger a refresh of the Sessions textarea, where recordings are shown with their size.
 However, you may also reload to update the size of the last recording.

-At the end, you can zip all the sessions (as `session.zip` file), or just those of the current day (as `YYYYMMDD.zip` file).
+At the end, you can zip all the original files of the session (as `orig-YYYY-MM-DD.zip` file).
 "Delete WAVs" deletes all sessions (the WAV files); "Delete ZIPs" deletes all ZIP files, so be careful.

- *No need to check the rest if you installed from scratch as described above.*

 ## Automix and consolidate

-The automix will generate an automatically mixed stereo MP3 from each recording session.
+The *automix* will generate an automatically mixed stereo MP3 from each recording session.
 Of course, the automix is just a rough preview, with no level adjustment.
 Panning is done in two ways, discussed below.

-In addition to that, a consolidate feature is present because needed for automix, but it is also usable independently.
-This is aimed at producing WAV (or other formats) files that can be used with DAWs different from Reaper and Audacity: tracks all begin at time 0, so it is easy to import them.
+In addition to that, a *consolidate* feature is present because needed for automix, but it is also usable independently.
+This is aimed at producing WAV (or other formats like mp3 and flac) files that can be used with DAWs different from Reaper and Audacity: tracks all begin at time 0, so it is easy to import them in any DAW, not only Reaper and Audacity.

+After having run automix or consolidate, you may download the zipped version of the files as `mix-YYYY-MM-DD.zip` and `consolidated-YYYY-MM-DD.zip`.

-Beware: you need additional storage to run the scripts (only temporarily).
-I did not yet include them in the regular distribution because they should be tested, however you can already try it following the steps below, if you already have the Recording Remote installed.
-Only the PHP files should be changed.
+Beware: you need additional storage to run the scripts (although only temporarily).

-Automix and consolidate can be run also inependently from the web system, by running `php automix.php` with appropriate parameters:
+Automix and consolidate can be run also independently from the web system, by running `php automix.php` with appropriate parameters:

 --automix (default) / --consolidate